awsandy/korifi/Research.md

 * cf-for-k8s   (commercially Tanzu) but superceded by korifi
 * korifi - incomplete/immature 0.4.0 release - best on Kind - TBC on EKS (users, ECR, etc)
-* kubecf - stopped mid 2021 - good compatibility - IBM use inproduction
+* kubecf - stopped mid 2021 - good compatibility - IBM use this in production
-* kf (closed - google project)
+* *kf (closed - google project)*

 -------